FatemaAhmedKhalil/kernel-graduation-project/Solution.md

 fi
 ```
 - Verifies if the provided input is a valid and existing file, If not the script exits with an error.
-- Resolves the absolute directory path of the file and changes the working directory to it.
 - `realpath` Ensures that symbolic links are resolved, giving the absolute path.
 - `dirname` Extracts the directory part of the file path.